When was the last time you slept all day on a Sunday and really, like REALLY, rested?

 Back in February, I did exactly this and it wasn’t because I was sick.
 I was simply tired.

-In this quick 4 minute video, I share my recent experience with sleeping pretty much ALL day long, plus a fairly basic yet essential concept that I find gets lost in our busy and hectic worlds.
+In the quick, 4 minute video below, I share my recent experience with sleeping pretty much ALL day long, plus a fairly basic yet essential concept that I find gets lost in our busy and hectic worlds.

 It is something that pretty much ALL living and breathing things on this planet do naturally, and with very little effort, yet us humans have a harder time with it.